Assault by a university lecturer on a student

 It is vital that there are clear policies in place in universities and colleges in relation to a staff-student relationships.
 Furthermore, it is important for those responsible for dealing with complaints regarding the conduct of staff at a university or college are committed to investigating the matter fully and taking all reports of inappropriate or abusive behaviour seriously.
 Simply because the person against whom an allegation is made is well-respected in their field of expertise, should not mean they are immune to criticism when serious complaints are made regarding their conduct.

-If you been affected by an assault at University a similar institution, please contact our specialist team for a free and no obligation chat on 0808 139 1597 or email Rachel Thain at email@example.com.
+If you been the victim of an assault by a university lecturer or have suffered abuse within an educational setting then please contact our specialist team for a free, no obligation chat on 0333 888 0445 or email [email protected]